bdteo/bdteo.github.io/content/blog/understanding-class-namespace-changes-shopware-6-5-developers-guide/index.md

 ### Impact

-Custom JavaScript code and templates that rely on jQuery or Bootstrap 4 components need to be refactored to align with Bootstrap 5 and use vanilla JavaScript where necessary.
+Custom JavaScript code and templates that rely on jQuery or Bootstrap 4 components need to be refactored to align with Bootstrap 5 and use native JavaScript where necessary.

 ### Action Required